BarreiroLindoF/reactive-football/README.md

 # Reactive-Football

-This is a small project for a school source on advanced javascript libraries.
+This is a small project for a school course on advanced javascript libraries.

 ## Description